mikepsinn/wishonia/public/docs/faq.md

 4. **Autonomous Agents**: As AI frontier models improve in reasoning, autonomous agents can take on more tasks, further reducing costs and increasing efficiency.

 5. **Ensuring Easy Integration**: Seamless integration with existing tools and workflows will minimize adoption friction.

+## Q: Isn't "Utilitarian Paretotopia" a contradiction in terms?

+A: Not necessarily.
+While "Utilitarianism" focuses on maximizing overall happiness or well-being (the greatest good for the greatest number) and "Pareto optimality" describes a state where no individual can be made better off without making at least one individual worse off, the two concepts can be complementary.

+A "Utilitarian Paretotopia" would be a state that is:
+1.  **Pareto Optimal**: Resources are allocated such that no one's preference satisfaction can be improved without decreasing someone else's.
+2.  **Maximizes Utility**: Among all possible Pareto optimal states, it's the one that achieves the highest aggregate preference satisfaction or well-being.

+Wishonia aims to create a system that strives for this by using mechanisms like Aggregated Pairwise Preference Allocation (APPA) to guide resource allocation towards outcomes that are both Pareto efficient and tend towards maximizing overall preference satisfaction.
+The goal is to find the Pareto optimal state that also best fulfills the collective wishes and desires of all participants.